 Fort Wayne area holiday programs - Whether a family lives in the city or another location in the county, there are free Christmas toy resources such as Angel Tree or Toys for Tot among many others.
 Kids may be given toys and families meals.
 Other aid is offered at Thanksgiving and other holidays.
 More on Allen County holiday assistance.

 FWUL (Urban League) offers job training and educational services, such as Project Ready.
 Another goal of the agency is to help homeowners avoid a foreclosure, and they also assist tenants by offering advice and counseling services.
 More information.

 Broadway Christian Church - Provides assistance if applicant meets conditions.
 You need to be there at 9am.
 The church requires that applicant have an action letter from a township trustee for financial help request.
 They may be able to assist with food, clothing and bus tickets once every 14 days.
 Fort Wayne, Indiana.
 Phone (260) 422-3498.

 Allen County clothing closets can be turned to for basic needs.
 The centers will have winter coats, boots, and items year round.
 During the fall the non-profit and charity sites may have school supplies or free Christmas gifts and toys for Allen County children.
 More on eastern, northern, and central Indiana clothing closets.

 Emergency rent help - If you are behind on your rent, homeless, or facing an eviction, then several non-profits and government programs in Allen County and Fort Wayne Indiana may be able to provide assistance.
 Apply for cash and grants to help with rent, housing expenses, security deposits, and other basic needs.
 Click here for more details on rental assistance in Allen County.

-Fort Wayne Housing Authority (dial (260) 449-7725) offers mortgage default, Rental Education, Pre-purchase, Home Ownership Education, and Debt reduction services to both tenants as well as struggling homeowner.
+The Urban League of Fort Wayne (dial (260) 449-7725)) offers mortgage default, Rental Education, Pre-purchase, Home Ownership Education, and Debt reduction services to both tenants as well as struggling homeowner.
 The non-profit also coordinates Foreclosure prevention counseling, Loss Mitigation, Rental Delinquency and other free counseling in Allen County.
 Get more information on Indiana foreclosure assistance programs.